devolfer/soma/README.md

 <img width="534" alt="add-mixer-volume-group-inspector" src="https://github.com/user-attachments/assets/929c0555-7f7c-4bb8-8912-5c965358e8fa">

-*If left empty, the `SoundManager` will register and unregister the groups contained in the `AudioMixerDefault` asset automatically!*
+*If left empty, `Soma` will register and unregister the groups contained in the `AudioMixerDefault` asset automatically!*

 ### Set Volume
 Setting a volume can only be done in percentage values (range 0 - 1).